The best disability bloggers and resources to follow

 “My favourite thing about blogging is the connections.
 Although I spend most of each day by myself, I am not alone.
 I have built meaningful friendships with individuals all over the world who share my challenges.
 And each day, it seems, I meet someone new, and I am drawn into their life story.
 I don't know how I would carry on without this support network.”

 Girl With MS

-“Other than a love for writing about my adventures, I started my blog out of pure laziness!
+He spoke about his blog: “Other than a love for writing about my adventures, I started my blog out of pure laziness!
 I didn’t want to spend most of my time writing individual emails to the same people while I was travelling so I set up Rexy Edventures so everyone could follow my travels abroad.
-However, I was inspired by many travel bloggers at the time and I thought it was a fantastic way to have a record.”
+However, I was inspired by many travel bloggers at the time and I thought it was a fantastic way to have a record.

 “My favourite thing about blogging is engaging with my audience.
 I love receiving emails, tweets and messages from people who have been inspired by my adventures.
 Over time, Rexy Edventures has become a place where I can discuss my adventures and unexpected activities at each destination!
 I still talk about deaf travel, but I now have set up another blog called the Deaf Traveller to focus on deaf travel in more detail.”

-Do you have a recommendation for this list that you think we might have missed?
-Reach out to us on Facebook to let us know!
+If you have a recommendation for this list that you think should be included, you can reach out to us on Facebook to let us know!

 This news article is from Handicare UK.
 Articles that appear on this website are for information purposes only.